hiTechTeam/Telescan-iOS/PRIVACY_POLICY.md

 ## Children's Privacy

 Telescan is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children under 13.

 ## International Data Transfers